CONSTITUTION AND BY-LAWS

 Section XI -Termination of Membership.
 Termination of membership may be requested by any Member.
 This request must be presented in writing to the Secretary.
 Membership may be terminated by the majority vote of the Executive Committee for non-payment of dues after December 31 of the year in which dues are billed, discontinuance of the practice of vascular surgery, early retirement, or incapacity by illness or accident for more than two years.
 Membership may also be suspended or terminated for unethical or unprofessional conduct.

 Section I - Council.
 The Council shall consist of the President, President-Elect, Vice-President, Secretary, Treasurer, Recorder, three elected members at large, the three immediate surviving past presidents and Representatives of the Society to affiliated organizations that include that of the Society for Vascular Surgery (SVS), the Intersocietal Accreditation Commission (IAC), the American College of Surgeons (ACS), and the American Board of Surgery (ABS).
-The chairs of the following standing committees shall serve as ex-officio members of the Council: Membership, Program and Constitution and Bylaws, Finance, and Diversity, Equity and Inclusion (DEI).
+The chairs of the following standing committees shall serve as ex-officio members of the Council: Membership, Program, Constitution and Bylaws, Finance, and Diversity, Equity and Inclusion (DEI).
 The Editor of the Newsletter shall be appointed by the President and approved by the Council.
 The Editor shall be an ex-officio member of the Council.
 The Editor shall serve in that position until a replacement is deemed necessary.
 The President, President-Elect and Vice President shall serve a term of one year.
 The Secretary, Treasurer, and Recorder shall be elected for a three-year term; subject to renomination and vote as described below.
 The Secretary, Treasurer and Recorder may serve two consecutive three-year terms.

 Section II - Nominations.
 The President-Elect and Vice President shall be nominated by a Nominating Committee and presented for a vote by the Active Members of the Society present at the Annual Business Meeting.
 Candidate(s) for Secretary, Treasurer, Recorder, and Councilor shall be generated in one of two ways: